 Make sure you know key data about each item from your art collection, including its condition and current location.
 After all, it is impossible to make well-informed decisions without knowing what exactly you have.

 In this way, if you want to protect your antique and fine art pieces, start with the written above tips.
-Once you are armed with this knowledge, your art collection will be in much more secure position.
+Once you are armed with this knowledge, your art collection will be in a much more secure position.